AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 [@sec:metatheory] describes the metatheory we work in.
 In [@sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@sec:normalization] first presents the normalization function, then proceeds with its correctness proofs.
 In [@sec:variations] we describe two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
 We discuss the results and possible future research in the final chapter.

+The Agda formalization is available online at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.

 ## Related Work

 Martin-Löf [@martin1975intuitionistic] first used NbE (though the term has not been coined yet) to show decidability of type checking for the 1975 version of his intuitionistic type theory.
 Berger and Schwichtenberg reintroduced NbE in 1991 [@berger1991inverse] as a normalization method for lambda calculi.
 Abel's work [@abel2013normalization] gives a comprehensive overview of NbE, and also develops it for a range of type theories.
 The approach differs markedly from ours, as it uses extrinsic syntax and separate typed and untyped phases of evaluation.

 Catarina Coquand's work [@coquand2002formalised] is the most closely related to our development.
-She formally proves soundness and completeness of NbE for simple type theory, however she considers a nameful syntax with explicit substitutions while we use intrinsic de Bruijn variables with implicit substitutions.
+She formally proves soundness and completeness of NbE for simple type theory.
+However, she considers a nameful syntax with explicit substitutions while we use intrinsic de Bruijn variables with implicit substitutions.

 Altenkirch and Chapman [@altenkirch2009big] formalize a big-step normalization algorithm in Agda.
 This development uses an explicit substitution calculus and implements normalization using an environment machine with first-order closures.
 The algorithm works similarly to ours on the common syntactic fragment, but it is not structurally recursive and hence specifies evaluation as a inductive relation, using the Bove-Capretta method [@bove2005modelling].

 Altenkirch and Kaposi [@altenkirch2016normalisation] use a glued presheaf model ("presheaf logical predicate") for NbE for a minimal dependent type theory.
 This development provided the initial inspiration for the formalization in this thesis; it seemed plausible that "scaling down" dependently typed NbE to simple type theory would yield a formalization that is more compact than existing ones.
-This turned to be the case; however the discussion of resulting development is relegated to [@sec:direct-psh-model], because using a Kripke model has the advantage of clean separation of the actual algorithm and its naturality proofs, which was deemed preferable to the somewhat less transparent presheaf construction.
+This turned to be the case; however the discussion of resulting development is relegated to [@sec:direct-psh-model], because using a Kripke model has the advantage of clean separation of the actual algorithm and its naturality proofs, which was deemed preferable to the more involved presheaf construction.
 Also, our work uses a simple presheaf model rather than the glued model used in Ibid. or in the work of Altenkirch, Hoffman and Streicher [@altenkirch1995categorical].

 # Metatheory {#sec:metatheory}